Three Waves will compete in one of the most prestigious tournaments of the season.

 Proven winner and championship-caliber coach Per Nilsson was chosen to lead the Pepperdine women’s tennis team into a new era in the summer of 2014, succeeding 37-year head coach Gualberto Escudero.
-He enters his third season at the helm in 2016-17.
+He enters his fourth season at the helm in 2017-18.

-Nilsson has already led the Pepperdine women’s tennis program to record-setting feats in his first two seasons.
-Since taking over in 2015, Nilsson has amassed a 42-10 overall record at Pepperdine for a sterling .808 winning percentage.
+Nilsson has already led the Pepperdine women’s tennis program to record-setting feats in his first three seasons.
+Since taking over in 2015, Nilsson has amassed a 66-15 overall record at Pepperdine for a sterling .814 winning percentage.

-In the most recent 2016 campaign, Nilsson coached the Waves to the NCAA Championships quarterfinal round, an accomplishment achieved only five times in program history.
-The NCAA berth was the 33rd in program history.
-The Waves finished #9 in the final Oracle/ITA rankings and went 24-3 overall with West Coast Conference Championship and regular-season crowns.
+In the most recent 2017 campaign, Nilsson coached the Waves to the NCAA Championships quarterfinal round for the second year in a row, an accomplishment achieved only six times in program history.
+The NCAA berth was the 34th in program history.
+The Waves finished #9 in the final Oracle/ITA rankings and went 24-5 overall with West Coast Conference Championship and regular-season crowns.

 Prior to 2014, Nilsson spent seven seasons as the head men’s coach at Mississippi State after a five-year stint as an assistant coach with the Waves’ men’s squad.
 During his first stop in Malibu, Nilsson helped lead the Pepperdine men to the 2006 NCAA championship.

-Nilsson was voted the WCC Coach of the Year by his peers in his first season with the women’s team in 2015 and again in 2016.
+Nilsson was voted the WCC Coach of the Year by his peers in his first season with the women’s team in 2015 and in both subsequent years to earn the honor three years running.
 His recruiting efforts yielded standout Luisa Stefani, who went on to earn ITA National Rookie of the Year acclaim as well as ITA Southwest Region Rookie of the Year and Player to Watch, WCC Freshman and Player of the Year and first team singles and doubles honors.
 The then-freshman was also named an ITA Singles All-American after reaching the NCAA Singles Championships semifinals in 2016.
 She was the first Wave to do so since the 1989 season.

 In 2015, he recruited Laura Gulbe, who went on to earn West Coast Conference Freshman of the Year status.
 With a roster comprised of just seven student-athletes, the Waves won both the conference’s regular-season and tournament championships, and advanced to the NCAA Tournament.
 Pepperdine conclude the season with an 18-7 record and a final ranking of #22.